ImmortalDemonGod/prime-directive/README.md

 # List tracked repositories
 pd list

-# Freeze current context before switching
+# Freeze current context (--note is REQUIRED)
-pd freeze my-project
+pd freeze my-project --note "What you were actually working on"

-# Switch to another repository (auto-freezes current, restores target)
+# Switch to another repository (displays your note + AI summary)
 pd switch other-project

 # View status of a repository